ltdthanhdat/xteink-sync/README.md

 # Xteink Sync

-File sync for local machines and Xteink devices running CrossPoint firmware, with sync plan preview and sync history.
+File sync between your computer and Xteink devices running CrossPoint firmware, with sync plan preview and sync history.

 > CrossPoint firmware only.